-How to take a picture ?
+How to take a picture?

-1. Use professional lights
+1. Use professional lighting fixtures

 3. Use a neutral background

-7. Hold your camera carefully
+7. Hold properly your camera

 Buyers are interested in your item the most - avoid reflective surfaces and make sure your body is not visible in the background.

-11. Present all the details
+11. Submit all details

 1. Look for good quality packaging